carolinamcg/KnowledgeEditing_Transfromers_Tutorial/README.md

 # Knowledge Neurons in PreTrained Transformers

-This code is an implementation following the orignal paper "Knowledge Neurons in PreTrained Transformers" and its github repo (links below). https://arxiv.org/abs/2104.08696 (paper) https://github.com/Hunter-DDM/knowledge-neurons (repo)
+This code is an implementation of the orignal paper "Knowledge Neurons in PreTrained Transformers" adapted from its github repo (links below).

+https://arxiv.org/abs/2104.08696 (paper)
+https://github.com/Hunter-DDM/knowledge-neurons (repo)